 Being in Albuquerque, I really wanted to try some New Mexican-inspired cuisine.
 Saturday evening, Kyle and I went for a romantic dinner at El Pinto - a Mexican restaurant outside the city with beautiful patios surrounded by lush gardens and a very Instagrammable entrance walkway.

 El Pinto is the largest restaurant in New Mexico and I was completely overwhelmed by the never ending dining tables and patios!
 Each of their five patios has a slightly different vibe to them, depending on the atmosphere you are looking for.
+We just might have to go back to experience all five!

 Fine Dining in Albuquerque at Ten 3

 We started our dining experience with delicious cocktails, a bread basket full of home-made creations, and a goat cheese flan.
 Fun fact: because there is less oxygen in the air at higher altitudes, it is said that you feel the effects of alcohol quicker.
 Ten 3 takes this into consideration and serves their drinks with slightly less alcohol content than you might typically find.
+Don't worry if you think you are getting short-changed, you will still feel the effects!

 Kyle and I tried the crispy skin chicken and the red chile buffalo short rib which were both outstanding!
 If you have never tried buffalo I can highly recommend trying the Ten 3 variation which was so delicious that I was about to steal Kyle's plate!